What health care providers need to know

 By recommending work limitations, you help the employer and your client make important decisions.
 Your input will shape their ideas about what duties are both possible and safe for the worker.

 We're here to assist you.
-Please call us if you have concerns about an injured worker's recovery.
+Please call our Claims Call Centre if you have concerns about an injured worker's recovery.